BIVROST/360WebPlayer/README.md

 Stereoscopy types
 -----------------

-Stereoscopy is deciding which part of the media should go to which eye.
+Stereoscopy is deciding what part of the media should go to which eye.
 It is done before projection.

 When stereoscopy is set to "autodetect", it guesses based on parts of the filename and (if that failed) the image ratio.

 Parts of the filename are separated by "_", "-" or other non-word characters.
-For example "stereoscopy-video_LR.mp4" has parts: "stereoscopy", "video", "LR" of which only "LR" is recognized and parsed.
+For example "stereoscopic-video_LR.mp4" has parts: "stereoscopic", "video", "LR" of which only "LR" is recognized and parsed.

 #### Side By Side

 ```
 [      |       ]
 [ left | right ]
 [ eye  | eye   ]
 [      |       ]